LucasDelfino92/morrowindsharp/mw#.md

 - Run TES3Merge in Mod Organizer 2.
 Once it's finished, press any key to exit.
 - **Merged Objects.ESP** will now be present at the end of your load order.
 Activate the plugin.

+> The following instructions apply to followers of the extended guide.

-**Merged Objects.ESP** makes a handful of unintended changes to the Imperial Netch Blade, Iron Spider Dagger, and Stormkiss records when using BTBGI Necro Edit.
+**Merged Objects.ESP** makes a handful of unintended changes to the Imperial Netch Blade, Iron Spider Dagger, and Stormkiss records when using **BTBGI Necro Edit**.
 We will have to delete these unintended changes from our Merged Objects plugin.

 - [**Run TESAME in Mod Organizer 2**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame).
 - Delete the following records: